eurec4a/flight-phase-separation/README.md

-## Segmentation of HALO flights during EUREC4A
+## Segmentation of flights during EUREC4A

-The HALO Research Flights (RFs) during EUREC4A can be divided into different segments.
+The Research Flights (RFs) during EUREC4A can be divided into different segments.
 For example circles and straight legs were purposefully conducted maneuvers during which a distinct sampling behaviour of the various instruments can be assumed.
 For future analyses based on specific kinds of flight segments (e.g. only based on circles) it is desired to use a